antonfirsov/docs/2016/09-Sep/porting-EF6-to-EFCore/porting-EF6-to-EFCore.md

 Interceptors
 ------------
-Entity Framework 6 provides the ability to intercept a context using `IDbCommandInterceptor`.
+Among other useful things, Entity Framework 6 provides the ability to intercept a context using `IDbCommandInterceptor`.
 Interceptors let you to get into the pipeline just before and just after a query or command is sent to the database.

-Entity Framework Core doesn’t have any interceptors yet.
-Similar functionality can be achieved by overriding DbContext.SaveChanges(), such as in the following example:
+Entity Framework Core doesn’t have any interceptors yet, but an important subset of the functionality of the interceptors can be achieved by using simple patterns, such as overriding `DbContext.SaveChanges`:
 ```C#
 public override int SaveChanges(bool acceptAllChangesOnSuccess)
 {